drinkerofmilk/dotfiles/readme.md

 Copy telegram folder into ~/Documents and set theme and background via Telegram chat settings

-Copy keepass.kdbx into ~/Documents and open in KeepassXC

 # Credits

 [pyratebeard](https://wwww.pyratebeard.net) for the colour scheme and general inspiration